soholab-ae/BrandSight/replit.md

 # Overview

-Vendorlytics is a comprehensive Shopify analytics application that provides deep vendor-specific insights that standard Shopify analytics don't offer.
-The app allows store owners to analyze performance metrics by brand and vendor, including Average Order Value (AOV), conversion rates, visitor metrics, and revenue analytics across different product vendors.
-Users can connect their Shopify stores to sync product and order data, then view detailed dashboards with vendor comparisons, top products, landing page analytics, and customizable date ranges.
+BrandSight is a comprehensive Shopify analytics application that provides deep brand-specific insights that standard Shopify analytics don't offer.
+The app allows store owners to analyze performance metrics by brand and vendor, including Average Order Value (AOV), conversion rates, visitor metrics, and revenue analytics across different product brands.
+Users can connect their Shopify stores to sync product and order data, then view detailed dashboards with brand comparisons, top products, landing page analytics, and customizable date ranges.

 # User Preferences